GuentherFroestl/ng2-websockets/README.md

 # ng2.0-websockets
 Example project of using WebSockets in an Angular 2 application.
+The project is aimed to provide a playground for starting angular2 WebSocket features within a given project.

 This project consists of two parts, a client (angular2 release and server part (Nodejs 4.x).